coding-horror/basic-computer-games/63_Name/README.md

 NAME is a silly little ice-breaker to get a relationship going between a computer and a shy human.
 The sorting algorithm used is highly inefficient — as any reader of _Creative Computing_ will recognize, this is the worst possible sort for speed.
 But the program is good fun and that’s what counts here.

-NAME was originally written by Geoffry Chase of the Abbey, Portsmouth, Rhode Island.
+NAME was originally written by Geoffrey Chase of the Abbey, Portsmouth, Rhode Island.

 ---